-Surrogate - a female who becomes pregnant usually by artificial insemination or transfer of a fertilized egg (embryo) for the purpose of carrying the fetus for another person.
+Surrogate - a female who becomes pregnant by artificial insemination for the purpose of carrying the fetus for another person.
 When the surrogate provides the egg, the surrogate is biologically (genetically) related to the child.

 Telehealth/Telemedicine - live, interactive audio with visual transmissions of a Physician-patient encounter from one site to another using telecommunications technology.
 The site may be a CMS defined originating facility or another location such as a Covered Person's home or place of work.
 Telehealth/Telemedicine does not include virtual care services provided by a Designated Virtual Network Provider.